trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-In order to produce a partial skeleton, the original bird body now has to be completely ‘defleshed’, but, unlike the skull bones, it will not be placed back inside the study skin.
-The defleshed bird body was then placed in a salt solution to ‘bleed’ it.
-Due to the size of the bird’s body, the preparator decided to clean the bones by enlisting the help of dermastid beetles.
-This meant placing the various parts of the skeleton into a container filled with dermestid beetles in a warming cabinet for several days.[^9] These scavenger beetles do not leave any tissue on the bones.
+In order to produce a partial skeleton, the original bird body now has to be completely “defleshed”.
+But unlike the skull bones, it will not be placed back inside the study skin.
+The defleshed bird body was then placed in a salt solution to “bleed” it.
+Due to the size of the bird’s body, the preparator decided to clean the bones by enlisting the help of dermestid beetles.
+This meant placing the various parts of the skeleton into a container filled with dermestid beetles in a heated cabinet for several days.[^9] These scavenger beetles do not leave any tissue on the bones.

 <figure>